• Skip to main content

 Mile End

-✔ Best neighbourhood to stay in Montreal for café-hopping, live music, and nightlife
+✔ Best neighbourhood to stay for café-hopping, live music, and nightlife

-One of Montreal’s hippest & funkiest neighbourhoods, Mile End is one of the most coveted places to live in Montreal for locals.
-And once you check this small enclave of Le Plateau-Mont-Royal out, you’ll quickly see why!
+Mile End is one of Montreal’s hippest & funkiest neighbourhoods.
+For locals, it’s one of the most coveted places to live in Montreal.
+And once you check out this small enclave of Le Plateau-Mont-Royal, you’ll see why.

 St-Viateur Bagel in Mile End

-For travellers, Mile End is one of the best places to stay in Montreal if you’re looking for an alternative vibe away from the typical tourist attractions.
-The neighbourhood is full of ethnic eateries, classic Montreal bagel joints, and laid-back cafés.
+For travellers, Mile End is one of the best places to stay in Montreal.
+The neighbourhood offers an alternative vibe away from the typical tourist attractions.
+It’s chock-loaded with ethnic eateries and laid-back cafés.
+Mile End is also famous for its classic Montreal bagel joints.
+Be sure to try St-Viateur Bagel and Fairmont Bagel, two of the best in the city.

-In the Mile End area you’ll also find the best live music venues, cocktail bars, and brew pubs in the city, making it a great choice if you’re looking to indulge in some nightlife during your stay in Montreal.
+In the Mile End area, you’ll also find the city’s best live music venues, cocktail bars, and brewpubs.
+The area is a fantastic choice if you’re looking to indulge in nightlife on your visit.

 Recommended hotels in Mile End

-As the neighbourhood only stretches a few major blocks in any direction, the selection of accommodations in Mile End is limited to homestays and apartments.
+The Mile End neighbourhood only stretches a few major blocks in any direction.
+As you’d expect, accommodations in Mile End are limited to homestays and apartments.

 Rosemont-Le Petite-Patrie